 Adidas Outdoor Terrex Swift R2 GTX is a great option for anyone looking for a supportive and rugged hiking shoe.
 This model might work best for those with medium to wide feet, as well as for aggressive hikers or those who like to wear low-cut shoes while backpacking.
 The Gore-Tex liner and synthetic upper are highly water resistant, and this pair is well-suited to wet locales.

 This pair retails for $135, which is pretty standard for a pair of well-made hiking shoes these days.
-If you're looking for a less expensive pair, our Best Buy winner, the Merrell Moab 2 Ventilator, is only $100, but it does not have a waterproof liner.
+If you're looking for a less expensive pair, our Best Buy winner, the Merrell Moab 2 Waterproof, is $120.

 — Cam McKenzie Ring